rust-random/book/src/crate-reprod.md

 When given fixed inputs,

 -   For non-deterministic items, implementations may change in any release
--   For deterministic unportable items, output should be preserved in patch releases, but may change in any minor release (including after 1.0)
+-   For deterministic nonportable items, output should be preserved in patch releases, but may change in any minor release (including after 1.0)
--   For portable items, any change of output across versions is considered equivalent to an API breaking change.
+-   For portable items, output should be preserved by patch releases.
+    Minor releases (including after 1.0) may include such value-breaking changes, though these must be documented in the CHANGELOG.

 ### Testing